 - Sports nutrition

 - Special diets (such as low oxalate, high potassium, low potassium)

 - Special eating concerns (including swallowing problems and tube feeding)

 HMR® Weight Management

-Cayuga Center for Healthy Living (CCHL) offers a medically supervised weight management program that closely monitors your progress towards better health and well-being.
+Cayuga Center for Healthy Living (CCHL) offers a supervised weight management program that closely monitors your progress towards better health and well-being.
 Health Management Resources (HMR) is an intensive weight-loss and lifestyle-change program designed to help you lose weight fast and build healthier routines that last.
-Our weight loss program works because it offers a different path than traditional weight loss programs by combining medical supervision, meal replacement with nutrition counseling, accountability, education and support, and lifestyle changes.
+Our weight loss program works because it offers a different path than traditional weight loss programs by combining supervision, meal replacement with nutrition counseling, accountability, education and support, and lifestyle changes.
 CCHL and HMR© help you achieve lasting weight loss!

 Many smokers are concerned about gaining weight after they quit using tobacco.
 Don’t let those concerns get in the way of quitting.
 Talk to us – we can help!
 Our tobacco cessation staff provides motivation and support, and can advise you on medication.

 CCHL provides lifestyle support for the Cayuga Center for Metabolic and Bariatric Surgery.
 If your body mass index (BMI) is greater than 40, or greater than 35 and you have diabetes, high blood pressure, or other weight-related problems, you may be a candidate for weight-loss surgery.